Add-ons

 - 29 days of pre-existing data for mobile-based sources via SDKs.

-Key Benefits
+Key benefits

-- Immediate Insights: Pre-existing data enables instant analysis of user health metrics upon connection.
+- Immediate insights: Pre-existing data enables instant analysis of user health metrics upon connection.

-- ROOK Score Calculation: A ROOK Score is calculated for each day of extracted pre-existing data, resulting in up to 7 scores for API-based sources and up to 29 scores for SDK-based sources.
-These scores are delivered within * 24 hours*, ensuring all prior data is processed accurately.
+- ROOK Score calculation: A ROOK Score is calculated for each day of extracted pre-existing data, resulting in up to 7 scores for API-based sources and up to 29 scores for SDK-based sources.
+These scores are delivered within 24 hours, ensuring all prior data is processed accurately.

-- Seamless Integration: Pre-existing data is delivered through the Data Webhook, using the same JSON structure as summaries and events, ensuring compatibility with existing systems.
+- Seamless integration: Pre-existing data is delivered through the Data Webhook, using the same JSON structure as summaries and events, ensuring compatibility with existing systems.

-Important Notes
+Important notes

 -